shadmazumder/CombineDiary/README.md

 To use combine it is suggested to think about the pipeline one of these and mix these two to reach the goal.

+### 10 Dec
+#### [continueing] Reasoning about pipeline
+Before creating a publisher or pipeline
+- Think about how it will work
+  - One shot
+  - Continious

+The above choice will inform
+- How to handle errors
+- Dealing with events which is caused by time manupulating operators such as `debounce`, `throttle`

+Data quantity.

+What type pair the pipeline will provide

 ### Clarifying terms